feilfeilundfeil/Cyanic/README.md

     }

     override func invalidate() {
+        withState(yourViewModel, yourOtherViewModel) { // Call this method if you want to read the States.
             ... your logic here for state changes ...
+        }
     }

 }